danielperecz/terminal_twitter_chat/README.md

 The class `TerminalTwitterChat` reads user information from `accounts.txt` and its `__init__` method initialises a Twitter `Api` object using this information.

 ### What's next:
-Using the `Api` object I will implement the Direct Message feature - assuming my Twitter developer application gets approved.
+Using the `Api` object I will implement the Direct Message feature.

 ## Dependencies (will be automated)
 ```